 Take the World Cup and Halloween.
 For Johnson & Johnson, those two moments have more in common than you’d think: They’re times when lots of YouTube viewers are watching face-painting tutorials.
-This insight inspired the brand to create customised videos for Neutrogena Makeup Remover Cleansing Towelettes.
+This insight inspired the brand to create customized videos for Neutrogena Makeup Remover Cleansing Towelettes.

-To reach as many people as possible, Neutrogena used YouTube Director Mix, which allowed them to take one base video and customise it for a specific audience and context by swapping out elements like text, image, and sound.
+To reach as many people as possible, Neutrogena used YouTube Director Mix, which allowed them to take one base video and customize it for a specific audience and context by swapping out elements like text, image, and sound.
 For example, a World Cup fan might have seen this version of the Neutrogena ad:

 Whereas someone browsing for Halloween face-painting inspiration might have seen this one:

-The Neutrogena team also extended this concept to broader trends and moments, like swimsuit shopping, awards shows, and seasonal travel, creating 21 customised videos.
+The Neutrogena team also extended this concept to broader trends and moments, like swimsuit shopping, awards shows, and seasonal travel, creating 21 customized videos.
 Partnering with Nielsen Catalina Solutions to measure return on ad spend, Neutrogena saw a sales lift of 14% for households exposed to the campaign.

 Show up at every stage of the customer journey, from inspiration to purchase